wp-plugins/my-waze/readme.txt

 == Installation ==

-1. Upload `my_waze` folder to the `/wp-content/plugins/` directory
+1. Upload `my_waze` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to MyWaze section on the admin panel, enter Longitude & Latitude and press save
+3. Go to MyWaze section on the admin panel, enter Longitude & Latitude and press save.
-4. Place [my_waze] shortcode wherever you want the button to appear your page
+4. Place [my_waze] shortcode wherever you want the button to appear your page.

 == Frequently Asked Questions ==

+= Why can't i see the button ? =

+The plugin use the wp_is_mobile() function so the button should appear only on mobile devices.

 == Screenshots ==